MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/preview-ediscovery-search-results.md

    ![Click Review sample on the flyout page to preview results](../media/PreviewSearchResults1.png)

-   A page is displayed containing up a sample of the search results.
+   A page is displayed containing a sample of the search results.

 4. Select an item to view its contents in the reading pane.

    ![Preview items in the reading pane](../media/PreviewSearchResults2.png)

-   In the previous screenshot, notice that keywords from the search query are highlighted when previewing items.
+   In the previous screenshot, notice that keywords from the search query are highlighted when you preview items.

 ## How the search result samples are selected